alanoursland/tr_xor/reports/relu1/relu1_overview.md

 ### Motivation

 We introduced this metric after observing that several failed training runs shared similar decision boundaries, and many of them had inputs that were dead from the start.
-We hypothesize that **dead data points at initialization are predictive of learning failure**, particularly when they correspond to critical class-1 examples (which must be pushed off-surface to solve XOR).
+We hypothesize that **dead data points at initialization are predictive of learning failure**.

-This analysis does not claim dead inputs are always harmful—but when they occur early and persist, they may severely restrict the model's capacity to reshape its decision surface.

-The `Re-init on Dead` condition in this experiment is designed to evaluate this hypothesis directly by comparing its results against the `Standard Init` baseline.
+---

+### A Secondary Failure Mode: The Margin Hypothesis

+After correcting for dead data points, a small number of training failures still occurred.
+Analysis of these cases suggested a new hypothesis: failures can also happen if a neuron's hyperplane initializes **too close to a data point**.

+If the initial margin is too small, a slight weight update during early optimization can push the hyperplane across a nearby data point.
+This can "deactivate" the point's influence on that neuron by moving it into the ReLU's zero-gradient region, effectively halting learning for that point-neuron pair and potentially trapping the model in a suboptimal state.
+This "Margin Hypothesis" suggests that a "safe" initialization requires not only that all points are "live," but also that they have sufficient distance from the initial decision boundaries.

 ---